Mayurifag/yawn/README.md

 *   Tweak the AI prompt or use different Gemini model? ✅
 *   Automatically stage changes, commit and push? ✅
-*   Ignore specific files in the diff for the AI besides the .gitignore? ✅
 *   Override defaults using environment variables or additional parameters? ✅
 *   Override config per project? ✅
 *   Avoid Gemini API limits? ✅